Cork shooting tragedy: Postmortems to be carried out as community shocked by deaths in ‘well liked family’

 Technical exam of house and land ongoing after suspected murder-suicide of father and two sons

+It is hoped the postmortems will help establish what exactly happened to the family at its farm near Castlemagner outside Kanturk in north Cork yesterday.
+All three had suffered gunshot wounds.

-Gardaí described the incident, which claimed the lives of Tadhg O’Sullivan (59) and his two sons, Mark (26) and Diarmuid (23), as a terrible tragedy as relatives were last night comforting Mr O’Sullivan’s widow, Anne (60) who had recently come out of hospital following surgery.
+Gardaí described the incident, in which Tadhg O’Sullivan (59) and two sons Mark (26) and Diarmuid (23) died, as a terrible tragedy.
+Relatives were last night comforting Mr O’Sullivan’s widow, Anne (60), who had recently left hospital following surgery.

-The bodies of the three men were taken to Cork University Hospital on Monday evening after the state pathologist Dr Margaret Bolster attended the scene.
+The bodies of the three men were taken to Cork University Hospital on Monday evening after Assisant State Pathologist Dr Margaret Bolster attended the scene.

-Gardaí will await the results of Dr Bolster’s postmortems at Cork University Hospital to establish how many times Mark O’Sullivan was shot but early indications were that Tadhg and Diarmuid O’Sullivan suffered single gunshot wounds.
+Gardaí will await the results of Dr Bolster’s postmortems at Cork University Hospital to establish how many times Mark O’Sullivan was shot.
+Early indications were Tadhg and Diarmuid O’Sullivan suffered single gunshot wounds.

 A technical examination of the house and the adjoining land is ongoing.

-Tadhg O’Sullivan was originally from Roskeen, between Mallow and Kanturk, and had married into the farm but never farmed or worked the 150-acre tillage holding.
-He was employed instead as a mechanic at Greenhall Motors in Buttevant about 15km away.
+Tadhg O’Sullivan was originally from Roskeen, between Mallow and Kanturk, and had married into the farm but never farmed nor worked the 150-acre tillage holding.
+He was employed as a mechanic at Greenhall Motors in Buttevant about 15km away.

+Ms O’Sullivan (60), a nurse at Mount Alverna in Mallow, had been in hospital in Dublin last week for surgery for a serious medical condition and was accompanied to Dublin by her older son, Mark.
+It is understood they stayed with neighbours for the past few days after returning to Castlemagner.

+However, they moved back to the family home on Sunday night, and events took a tragic turn on Monday morning when it is believed Tadhg and Diarmuid burst into Mark’s bedroom sometime after 6.30am and one or both of them shot him.

 ‘Critical firearms incident’

-Gardaí were alerted to a “critical firearms incident” at around 6.30am on Monday after Mrs O’Sullivan raised the alarm that firearms may have been discharged at her home.
+Gardaí were alerted to a “critical firearms incident” at around 6.30am on Monday after Ms O’Sullivan raised the alarm that firearms may have been discharged at her home.

 Officers from the emergency response unit, armed support unit, national negotiator unit, technical support unit (Garda Headquarters), southern region dog unit and air support unit were involved.

-Shortly after 1pm gardaí approached the house where they found the body of one of the brothers in a bedroom at the home.
+Shortly after 1pm gardaí approached the house and found Mark’s body in a bedroom.

 Gardaí indicated on Monday that they are not looking for anyone else in relation to the incident.